Military history of South America: Wars along the Pacific Rim

 Naval Battle of Iquique: the Esmeralda versus the Huáscar.

 The next major conflict, the War of the Pacific grew out of the initial dispute between Chile and Bolivia for control over part of the Atacama Desert on the Pacific coast.
 Technical advances in the 1840s made the desert's guano deposits incredibly valuable, and international investment poured in.
 The usual colonial-era ambiguities meant that the borders were uncertain.
 An arms race to build modern, ironclad vessels began.
 Peru signed a secret treaty of alliance with Bolivia; arguments between Chile and Bolivia grew, Peruvian mediation failed amidst the Chilean discovery of the secret treaty, and in 1879 violence broke out.
 The desert terrain meant that control of the coastal seas would be decisive; Bolivia had no navy of its own, and Peru faced fiscal problems that rendered many of its vessels unusable.
 Although also stretched financially, Chile's navy, upgraded and modernised, was in much better shape.
 Peru fell back on highly effective raiding activity, requiring three naval battles at Chipana, Iquique and Angamos before the larger Chilean force could achieve sea dominance.
 The naval battles and landings were keenly observed, as they saw the deployment of the then novel armor-piercing shells, naval torpedoes, torpedo boats, and purpose-built landing craft.
 On land, the Chilean forces were successful, and by early 1880, Bolivia had been forced to withdraw from the war entirely.
 The battle of Arica, another Chilean victory, saw the first use of land mines in South America.
-In January 1881, the Chileans took the Peruvian capital, Lima, and after several years of guerrilla warfare Peru and Chile signed the Treaty of Ancón, by which Peru's Tarapacá Province was ceded to the victor; on its part, Bolivia was forced to cede Antofagasta.
+In January 1881, the Chileans took the Peruvian capital, Lima, and after several years of guerrilla warfare Peru and Chile signed the Treaty of Ancón, by which Peru's Department of Tarapacá was ceded to the victor; on its part, Bolivia was forced to cede Antofagasta.